notescs/notescs.github.io/content/posts/custom-compare-cpp-priority-queue.md

 ["hello", "world", "hello", "earth", "planet", "world"]
 ```

-Return `["hello", "world"]` as they have the highest frequency and soted
+Return `["hello", "world"]` as they have the highest frequency and sorted
 according to the alphabetical order.

 ### Approach 1: Sorting

-In a hasmap, keep the count of the words and then push the words along with
+In a hashmap, keep the count of the words and then push the words along with
 their counts in a list and then sort the list.
 At last, return the first `k`
 elements.